CZL-ziling/Noveltyscore_metric/README.md

 |  Metric  | Evaluation metrics       | Accuracy, Precision, Recall, BLEU   |
 |  Tool    | Programming languages, Software, Open-so urce tools, etc.| Python, GIZA++, TensorFlow, PyTorch|

+## Quick start
+* `./Code/Novelty score calculation.py`In this step, the combination of novel entities is determined by the distance of the cosine distance between the entities, and the proportion of the combination of novel entities in the full text of the paper is taken as the novelty score.Follow the notes step by step to get a novelty score for each paper.
+* `./Code/Fine-grained novelty score calculation.py`Through this step, the degree of contribution of different types of entity combinations to the novelty of the novel paper can be further obtained on the basis of the novelty score obtained in the previous step.Enter the relevant files generated in the previous step, and run against the annotations to get fine-grained novelty scores for different entity types.

 ## Novelty score distribution